Adriatic sturgeon: Present status (2020)

-After the building of a fish ladder on Isola Serafini dam, on 2018 a project GRAIA (Gestione Ricerca Ambientale Ittica Acque) started and a cam is now monitoring continuously the passage of fish through the mentioned ladder.
+After the building of a fish ladder on Isola Serafini dam, on 2018 a project GRAIA (Gestione Ricerca Ambientale Ittica Acque) started and a camera is now monitoring continuously the passage of fish through the mentioned ladder.
 Among millions of fish, mature specimens of Adriatic sturgeon were filmed.

 The capture of juveniles without microchips, smaller than those released into the wild by researchers and authorities, is an indication that Adriatic sturgeon naturally spawned in Italian rivers.
-Molecular analyses showed that, among those fish, some were not related with the captive broodstock, so a wild broodstock still exists.
+Molecular analyses showed that, among those fish, some were not related with the captive broodstock, so it seems that a wild broodstock still exists.